patchmeifyoucan/javascript-samples/basics/excercises/README.md

 <details><summary>Hints Task 3</summary>
 <p>
-The balance is of type `string` in the dataset!
+The balance is a string in the dataset!
 Use your knowledge about type conversions to deal with this.

 ```javascript
 String.prototype.split()      // just as in any other language